jesspencer/BBQ_in_DC/readme.md

-# bbq_in_DC
+# Good-Grub

-## "bbq_in_dc" is an application that can be updated by users; it will contain the menus for bbq restaurants in dc.
+## Menu application, where menu items listed can be updated by users.

-The app will include:
+## The app will include:
-1. name of restaurant
+1. Name of restaurant
-2. rating (ratings will come from yelp)
-3. menu_items for the restaurant, which will include name, description, price, course (entree, appetizer, dessert)
+2. Menu items for the restaurant, which will include name, description, price, course (entree, appetizer, dessert).

 ## Requirements
 1. sqlalchemy